Chiddingstone Church of England School

 They are therefore adaptive and responsive to the learners requests and passions.

-Examples are camouflage in Year 2 for Minibeasts, the job of a leaf in Year 1 for Splendid Skies, traditional weaving for Invasion (Vikings) in Year 4, continuing their literacy lesson on collective nouns for Year 3 and Inuit Art for Year 6.
+Examples are camouflage and natural colour wheels in Year 2, the job of a leaf in Year 1, earthquakes as well as continuing their literacy lesson on collective nouns for Year 3 & creating woodland games in Year R.

 Activities range weekly: